deltanet/adapt-background-selector/README.md

 **Background selector** is an *extension* for the [Adapt framework](https://github.com/adaptlearning/adapt_framework).

-This extension allows an image to be added to an article, block or component background.
+This extension allows an image to be added to a page, menu, article, block or component as a background.

 ## Installation